Winterizing and Insulating a Dog Door: What to Know

 Do Doggie Doors Let Cold Air in?

-Although these pet doors are convenient, the door flaps can let through more than your pet.
+Although these are convenient, pet doors can make your home vulnerable to the cold.
 If you’re an animal lover and live where cold winters are the norm, your pet’s convenient entry point is probably allowing heat to leak from your home, adding to your energy bill.
 But don’t worry — there’s a way to achieve the best of both worlds.
 Learn how to winterize your dog door, enjoy minimal heat loss and maximum convenience for your furry friend.

 Dog Doors for Cold Climates